awsdocs/aws-cloudformation-user-guide/doc_source/quickref-iam.md

 ### IAM role with AutoScaling group<a name="scenario-iamrole-asg"></a>

-In this example, the instance profile is referenced by the `IamInstanceProfile` property of an AutoScaling Group Launch Configuration\.
+In this example, the instance profile is referenced by the `IamInstanceProfile` property of an AutoScaling Group launch configuration\.

 #### JSON<a name="quickref-iam-example-12.json"></a>